plasmatech8/skeleton-material-theme/src/routes/info/info.md

 * [material.ts](https://github.com/plasmatech8/skeleton-material-theme/blob/main/src/material.ts) &nbsp;&nbsp;&nbsp;&nbsp; <i class="fa-solid fa-left-long"></i> the main theme file
 * [app.postcss](https://github.com/plasmatech8/skeleton-material-theme/blob/main/src/app.postcss) &nbsp; <i class="fa-solid fa-left-long"></i> contains some extra styles & CSS corrections

+## Caveat

+The ripple effect is not cannot be added to component which contains other components (like buttons) that are not exposed.

+Components such as the pre-built modals, paginators and stepper, will not have the ripple effect added.